 Meet Erika

 Erika started her career as an environmental advocate, fighting for clean water and healthy air.
 Working in environmental advocacy for nine years, Erika organized and empowered communities to stand up to big corporations and demand clean air, clean water, clean energy, and climate justice.
-For the past seven years, she has proudly served East End residents, first as District 8 Chief of Staff, and now as a Council Member.
+For the past eleven years, she has proudly served East End residents, first as District 8 Chief of Staff, and now as a Council Member.
 She is running for re-election to ensure that what she has accomplished thus far is only the beginning.